olisheldon/olisheldon.github.io/_projects/adventofcode23.md

 `Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.`

 The pages found below document my solutions to the 2023 Advent of Code puzzles.
 These pages describe the problems, discuss my thought process, and explain ways that I will improve them in the future!
+The explanation will explain the style of solution that was used, how these map to common Leetcode-style problems, and visualizations of the solution where possible.